thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. |window_length_caption| replace::

-  Impact of the sinc window radius in data samples.
+  Impact of the sinc window radius in data samples is shown.
 The radius is the same in all directions. a) lateral *SNRe* with no regularization for the simulation and TM phantom with 0.5% and 1.5% nominal strain magnitude.  b) the same quantity with regularization.